tanchu/cv/README.md

 ####  HeadHunter Group PLC, Dec 2016–Apr 2023
 _HeadHunter Group is a leading online recruitment platform in Russia with mother then 1000 employees._

-At HeadHunter I worked on two main services:  vacancies and employers searches.
-Over the past 6 years, these services have undergone design changes twice and were rewritten from the jquery/xslt stack to react/redux and then from javascript to typescript.
+- I worked on two buisness-critical services: vacancies and employers searches
+- I was part of 2 huge rewrite efforts: the jquery/xslt stack -> react/redux and JavaScript-> Typescript.

+###### my primary duties:

+- writing new functionality
+- feature development thru A/B testing
+- unit-tests
+- reviewing my colleagues
+- interacting with designers to improve the current UI

+###### my achivements:
+- I was a lecturer at the HeadHunter Developer School for 2 years in a row.
+- a half of the UI of A/B testing service was developed by me.
-I was writing new functionality, unit-tests, reviewing my colleagues’ code, interacting with designers to improve the current UI, developing a long-term plan to implement accessibility into the existing codebase including finding all possible justifications for implementing this plan from the economic and marketing to the humanistic aspects.
+- I developed a long-term plan to implement accessibility into the existing codebase including finding all possible justifications for implementing this plan from the economic and marketing to the humanistic aspects.

-I also have some knowledge about A/B tests, because all the new functionality and layouts changes was released into production only after these tests were successfully completed.
-Also almost a half of the UI of A/B testing service was developed by me.

-Also I was a lecturer at the HeadHunter Developer School for 2 years in a row.
-Taught html/css and xml/xpath/xslt.

 It was not related to my direct duties but I helped the director of the administration and maintenance department in the development of a program for the separate waste collection in the office.